equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 <a  href="//doi.org/10.3891/acta.chem.scand.35a-0591" target="_blank" rel="noopener">Andersson, E., Lindqvist, O., Yamaguchi, T., 1981.
 An X-ray diffraction study on the structure of telluric acid Te(OH)6 in aqueous solution Acta Chemica Scandinavica A35, 591–597</a>.

-Antikainen, P.J., 1957a.
+<a  href="docs/57Ant-a.pdf" target="_blank" rel="noopener">Antikainen, P.J., 1957a.
 Notes on the formation of polyacides in concentrated telluric acid solutions.
-Suomen Kemistilehti B30, 22–23.
+Suomen Kemistilehti B30, 22–23</a>.

-Antikainen, P.J., 1957b.
+<a  href="docs/57Ant-b.pdf" target="_blank" rel="noopener">Antikainen, P.J., 1957b.
 The thermodynamics of the ionization of telluric acid in aqueous solutions.
-Suomen Kemistilehti B30, 201–203.
+Suomen Kemistilehti B30, 201–203</a>.

-Antikainen, P.J., Tevanen, K., 1960.
+<a  href="docs/57Ant-b.pdf" target="_blank" rel="noopener">Antikainen, P.J., Tevanen, K., 1960.
 The effect of polyelectrolytes on the formation of polyacids.
 Telluric acid in aqueous sodium perchlorate solutions.
-Suomen Kemistilehti B33, 59–60.
+Suomen Kemistilehti B33, 59–60</a>.

-<a  href="//doi.org/10.1021/j100811a031" target="_blank" rel="noopener">Awad, S.A., 1962.
+<a  href="docs/60AnT.pdf" target="_blank" rel="noopener">Awad, S.A., 1962.
 Poisoning effect of telluride ions on hydrogen evolution and cathodic formation of hydrogen telluride.
 Journal of Physical Chemistry 66, 890–894</a>.

 Baes, C.F., Mesmer, R.E., 1976.
 ‘The hydrolysis of cations’ (Wiley: New York)